We are pleased to offer the following services and technologies to our patients:

 Wisdom teeth are a valuable asset to the mouth when they are healthy and properly positioned.
 Often, however, problems develop that require their removal.
 When the jaw isn't large enough to accommodate wisdom teeth, they can become impacted (unable to come in or misaligned).
 Wisdom teeth may also grow in sideways, emerge only part way through the gum or remain trapped beneath the gum and bone.

 A wisdom tooth extraction is a relatively routine procedure.
-The dentist will numb the area in your mouth with a local anesthesia or use IV sedation so you are asleep during the procedure.
+The dentist will numb the area in your mouth with a local anesthesia.

 Root canal treatment (also referred to as root canal therapy or endodontic therapy) is made necessary when an untreated cavity reaches all the way to this pulp.
 Treatment may also be needed when deep restorations or trauma to a tooth cause nerve damage.
 Once the pulp becomes infected, it can begin to eat away at the surrounding bone (this is known as an abscess).
 If the pulp is infected, not only is it painful but it will require treatment as it cannot heal on its own.
 Symptoms that indicate the pulp has become infected may include sensitivity to hot/cold or sweets, pain, swelling, pain to biting or pressure, and a bad taste in the mouth.
 However, sometimes no symptoms are apparent and you may be unaware of any problem until a checkup.